saghosh8/release-automation/README.md

 - Publish GitHub Releases
 - Verify tags and releases
 - Fail the workflow when a required step fails
+- Trigger an application repository's `CI` workflow remotely on a given branch
+- Trigger an application repository's `CD - Prod` workflow remotely with a specific release tag
+- Verify that the target `CI` / `CD - Prod` workflow exists in the application repository before triggering it
 - Use `RELEASE_AUTOMATION_TOKEN` for cross-repository access

 ## How It Works